dalezak/rails-blueprint/README.md

 A [starter blueprint](https://dev.to/dalezak/a-starter-blueprint-to-help-fast-track-a-new-rails-applications-4671) to help fast track setting up a new Rails application.

 ## Getting Started
-To get started, simply clone this repo into a folder with the name of your application.
+To get started, choose one of the following options.

 <details>
   <summary>Clone Repo</summary>